Complex and Adaptive Dynamical Systems: A Primer: Foundations of Cognitive Systems Theory

-\underline{\bf Runaway synaptic growth}\\ Learning rules in a continously active dynamical system need careful considerations.
-A learning rule might forsee fixed boundaries, {\it viz} limitations, for the variables involved in learning processes and for the parameters modified during meta-learning.
-In this case learning might potentially lead, when the parameter involved reaches the limit, to saturation, which is suboptimal for information storage and processing.
-With no limits encoded the continuous learning process might lead to unlimited synaptic weight growth. \begin{quotation}

-\underline{\sl Runaway learning}\\ When a specific learning rule acts over time continously with the same sign, it might lead to an unlimited growth of the affected variables. \end{quotation} Any instance of runaway growth needs to be avoided, as it will inevitable lead the system out of suitable parameter ranges.
-This is an example of the general problem of `working-point optimization', see section~\ref{cogSys_principles}.
+The different forms of learning are, however, significant when taking the internal subdivision of the cognitive system into various modules into account.
+In this case a diffusive control unit can provide the reward signal for a cognitive information processing module.
+Also internally supervised learning is conceivable. \runinhead{Runaway Synaptic Growth} Learning rules in a continuously active dynamical system need careful considerations.
+A learning rule might foresee fixed boundaries, viz limitations, for the variables involved in learning processes and for the parameters modified during metalearning.
+In this case when the parameter involved reaches the limit, learning might potentially lead to saturation, which is \nobreak suboptimal for \nobreak information storage and processing.
+With no limits encoded the continuous learning process might lead to unlimited synaptic weight growth. \begin{quotation}{\it Runaway Learning.\enspace} When a specific learning rule acts over time continuously with the same sign it might lead to an unlimited growth of the affected variables. \end{quotation} Any instance of runaway growth needs to be avoided, as it will inevitably lead the system out of suitable parameter ranges.
+This is an example of the general problem of working point optimization, see Sect.~\ref{cogSys_principles}.

-A possible solution, for the case of Hebbian learning, is to adapt the sum of active incoming synaptic strengths towards a constant value.
-This procedure leads to both LTP and LTD, an explicit rule for LTD is then not necessary.
+\runinhead{Optimization vs.\ Maximization} Biological processes generally aim for optimization and not for maximization.
+The naive formulation of Hebbian learning is an instance of a maximization rule.
+It can be transformed into an optimization process by demanding for the sum of active incoming synaptic strengths to adapt towards a given value.
+This procedure leads to both LTP and LTD; an explicit rule for LTD is then not necessary.

-\underline{\bf Biological memories}\\ Higher mammalian brains are capable of storing information in several distinct ways.
-Both experimental psychology and neuroscience are investigating the different storage capabilities, suitable nomenclatures have been developed.
+\runinhead{Biological Memories} Higher mammalian brains are capable of storing information in several distinct ways.
+Both experimental psychology and neuroscience are investigating the different storage capabilities {and} suitable nomenclatures have been developed.
 Four types of biophysical different storing mechanisms have been identified so far:

-\begin{description} \item[(i)] \underline{Long-term memory}\\ The brain is made up by a network of neurons which are interconnected via synapses.
+\begin{enumerate}\leftskip7pt \item[(i)\phantom{ii}] Long-Term Memory: The brain is made up by a network of neurons {that} are interconnected via synapses.
 All long-term information is therefore encoded, directly or indirectly, in the respective synaptic strengths.